mrismanaziz/Reforestation/README.md

-## What did the father tomato say to the baby tomato whilst on a family walk?
-Ketchup.
+## Who is the coolest Doctor in the hospital?
+The hip Doctor!